-1. The manager, who is identified by an smLaunchOwner value, first chooses a name for the new row in the smLaunchTable.
-The manager sends an SNMP set-request to set the smLaunchRowStatus object for this smLaunchOwner and smLaunchName to 'createAndWait'.
+- 1. The manager, who is identified by an smLaunchOwner value, first chooses a name for the new row in the smLaunchTable.
+The manager sends an SNMP set-request to set the smLaunchRowStatus object for this smLaunchOwner and smLaunchName to 'createAndWait'. - 2.
+The manager fills the new smLaunchTable row with all required parameters.
+The smLaunchScriptOwner and smLaunchScriptName values point to the script that should be started from this launch - 3.
+The manager sets the smLaunchRowStatus object to 'active'.

-- 2. The manager fills the new smLaunchTable row with all required parameters.
-The smLaunchScriptOwner and smLaunchScriptName values point to the script that should be started from this launch button. - 3.
-The manager sends a set-request to change smLaunchAdminStatus to 'enabled' once the new smLaunchTable row is complete. - 4.
-The manager polls the smLaunchOperStatus object until the value is 'enabled'. - 7.6.
-Launching a script
+- 4. The manager sends a set-request to change smLaunchAdminStatus to 'enabled' once the new smLaunchTable row is complete. - 5.
+The manager polls the smLaunchOperStatus object until the value is 'enabled'.

+7.6.
+Launching a Script